 - Extended Family

-Of course, every couple is unique and will experience challenge in different ways.
-Some conflict may be about a particular event or situation, while others could be ongoing issues.
+Of course, every couple is unique and will experience challenges in different ways.
+Some conflicts may be about a particular event or situation, while others could be ongoing issues.

 How You Can Prepare for a Difficult Conversation – Questions to Ask Yourself